shinyhealthtools/medmodr/CONTRIBUTING.md

 - **Translate** — Help localize MedModr for non-English users.
 - **Validate methods** — Review statistical implementations against established literature.
 - **Create tutorials** — Produce educational content (videos, blog posts, articles) demonstrating MedModr's functionality on platforms such as YouTube, Medium, LinkedIn, or personal academic websites.
 Tutorials help popularize the tool and make advanced statistical methods accessible to wider audiences.
+- **Contribute back** — If your institution or organization has adopted MedModr and developed custom features, submit a pull request so others can benefit.

 ---